MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet04.md

 **9-49B (Half-Section)**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49B.pdf">Figure 9-49B</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49BNoDims.pdf">Figure 9-49BNoDims</a>.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49B.pdf">Figure 9-49B</a>.

 **9-49F (Half-Section)**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49F.pdf">Figure 9-49F</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49FNoDims.pdf">Figure 9-49FNoDims</a>.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49F.pdf">Figure 9-49F</a>.

 **9-49J (Half-Section)**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49J.pdf">Figure 9-49J</a>.
+This one has measurements to show a different dimensioning technique.

 **9-50A (Full-Section)**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50A.pdf">Figure 9-50A</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50ANoDims.pdf">Figure 9-50ANoDims</a>.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50A.pdf">Figure 9-50A</a>.

 **9-50C (Full-Section)**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50C.pdf">Figure 9-50C</a>.
+This one has measurements.

 **9-50K (Full-Section aligned)**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50K.pdf">Figure 9-50K</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50KNoDims.pdf">Figure 9-50KNoDims</a>.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50K.pdf">Figure 9-50K</a>.

 * Make sure that the full-section of this drawing is aligned.
 That is, make sure that the section goes through two adjacent "spokes" of the figure.

 **9-50L (Full-Section)**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50L.pdf">Figure 9-50L</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50LNoDims.pdf">Figure 9-50LNoDims</a>.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-50L.pdf">Figure 9-50L</a>.